 Both experienced attendees and newcomers will leave the Fall ESOP Forum better informed and better prepared to evaluate and implement the next steps for their companies.
 With 48 sessions in 12 timeslots, attendees can get a well-rounded introduction to all aspects of ESOPs, or they can dig deep on specific issues, from governance to sustainability to communications.
 The Forum blends the choice and flexibility of a conference with the give-and-take dialog of a working seminar.
-Register now.

 The program covers a broad range of topics, from repurchase obligations to communication programs, and from best practices in corporate governance to the ESOP administrative calendar.
 Some sessions are beginner-level, and some are advanced, digging deeper into issues such as recruiting board members, making acquisitions, the have/have-not problem, working with the DOL, and executive compensation.
 Other sessions focus on the "human-side" issues of leadership development, engaging the enthusiasm and innovative potential of the work force, and effective communication.